About the course

+Stanford Energy Ventures (SEV), is a unique project-based energy innovation course that provides Stanford students with a platform to envision, develop, and create high-impact new clean energy ventures and to develop the skill sets that will enable them to be effective global clean energy innovation leaders going into the future.
+SEV is the only Stanford course focusing completely on energy and climate entrepreneurship.
 How do we create and successfully scale the hundreds of energy ventures required to address the global energy challenge?
-In ETC you will learn how to identify, build, and scale new high-impact ventures in energy through a combination of curriculum- and project-based work.
+SEV will teach you how to identify, build, and scale new high-impact ventures in energy through a combination of curriculum- and project-based work.
 You will have access to engaging lectures on the ins-and-outs of business strategy, guest lectures from successful entrepreneurs, and one-on-one mentorship with an experienced teaching team.

 ETC student Austin Sendek pitches his venture to guest speaker Vinod Khosla, Managing Partner of Khosla Ventures, while Prof. Joel Moxley looks on (Fall 2017).

-Fall 2018 Course Details
+2018-19 Course Details

 Meets Wednesdays, 2:30-4:20p in Green Earth Sciences 131.

 If you have additional questions please contact the course TA, Jimmy Rojas (email@example.com).